Francis X. Taylor: Post-military career

 President Bush then nominated Taylor to be Assistant Secretary of State for Diplomatic Security and Director of the Office of Foreign Missions, with a rank of Ambassador.
-Taylor held this office from November 18, 2002 until February 19, 2005.
+Taylor held this office from November 18, 2002, until February 19, 2005.
 As Assistant Secretary, Taylor oversaw all Department of State security programs that protect all U.S. government employees and buildings overseas from terrorist, criminal or technical attack, and ensure the integrity of classified national security information produced and stored in these facilities.
 Leading more than 32,500 US, foreign and contractor personnel, he provided security for all U.S. government employees assigned to over 250 U.S. embassies and consulates worldwide.
 The Ambassador also directed the law enforcement function of the Bureau, wherein Diplomatic Security Service special agents protect the Secretary of State and foreign dignitaries who visit the United States and conduct criminal investigations of violation of U.S. Visa and Immigration statutes.
 As Director of the Office of Foreign Missions, Taylor regulated the activities of foreign missions in the United States to protect the foreign policy and national security interests of the United States and safeguard the American public from abuses of privileges and immunities by diplomatic and consular officials.

-Taylor joined the General Electric Company as Vice President and Chief Security Officer on March 7, 2005.
-He is responsible for overseeing GE’s global security operations and crisis management processes.
+Taylor joined the General Electric Company as vice president and Chief Security Officer on March 7, 2005.
+He is responsible for overseeing GE's global security operations and crisis management processes.

 In 2006, Bush appointed Taylor to the Privacy and Civil Liberties Oversight Board.

 On February 12, 2014, President Barack Obama announced his intent to nominate Taylor as the Under Secretary of Homeland Security for Intelligence and Analysis for the Department of Homeland Security.

 Taylor has also received numerous civilian awards and decorations, including the National Intelligence Distinguished Service Medal and the State Department Distinguished Honor Award.

 On August 17, 2017, Taylor was named an executive fellow of the Global Policy Initiative in the new Keough School of Global Affairs at the University of Notre Dame.

+Personal life

 Taylor is married to Constance O. Taylor and together the couple have three children.

+In the 2024 United States presidential election, Taylor endorsed Kamala Harris.